-Against this background, the interest in Beyond 5G/6G has increased significantly compared to the previous generation switching point, and there is a lot of discussion about how to proceed with the research and development.
+Against this background, interest in Beyond 5G/6G has increased significantly compared to the previous generation changes, and there is much discussion about how to proceed with research and development.

-White papers have been published by various organizations, forums have been established, and R&D investments are beginning
+White Papers have been published by various organizations, forums have been established, and investment in R&D is beginning (see

-(see "Reference : Various White Paper Consortiums, etc." at the end of this chapter).
+"Reference: Various White Paper Consortiums, etc." at the end of this chapter).